 As a result, students may be required to pursue additional coursework in English, if their command of the English language is judged to be insufficient for graduate study.
 Depending upon the level of proficiency, as determined by the TOEFL, IELTS, PTE, or LOEP, international students may be allowed to take a limited number of courses in their degree program, while completing their English coursework.
-The Admissions Committee and Director of the Academic Enhancement Center will make this determination.
-Intensive English instruction is offered at St. Thomas University.
+The Office of Graduate Admissions and Director of the Academic Enhancement Center will make this determination.

-5. GRE, GMAT, and MAT: International students entering a graduate program may be required to take the GRE, GMAT, or MAT.
-The Admissions Committee will notify students who are required to submit either the GRE, GMAT, or MAT.
+5. GRE, GMAT, MCAT, and MAT: International students entering a graduate program may be required to take the GRE, GMAT, MCAT, or MAT.
+The Office of Graduate Admissions will notify students who are required to submit either the GRE, GMAT, MCAT, or MAT.
 St. Thomas University's Institutional Code for score reporting is 5076.
-If the GRE, GMAT, or MAT is required, the official test results must come directly from the testing organization.
+If the GRE, GMAT, MCAT, or MAT is required, the official test results must come directly from the testing organization.